Sami-Hassan-1/Sami-Hassan-1/README.md

 Hello!

-I am Sami Hassan, student at University of Waterloo for CS, specializing in AI
+I am Sami Hassan, student at University of Waterloo for CS, specializing in Artificial Intelligence.

-I am excited to keep learning and developing my skills, and hopefully build some cool projects!
+I am excited to build cool projects and also keep learning and developing my skills!

 <!--